badlogic/mariozechner.at/README.md

-# app-template
+# mariozechner.at

-Used to create new (progressive) web apps and deploy them to a server running Docker and nginx-proxy for SSL cert generation.
+Infrastructure and content for https://mariozechner.at.

 ### Development